-The Asia Pacific region is our home.
-For nearly 35 years the International Women’s Development Agency (IWDA) has worked with local organisations across this diverse part of the world towards our vision of gender equality for all.
+For nearly 40 years the International Women’s Development Agency (IWDA) has worked with and resourced diverse women’s rights organisations primarily in Asia and the Pacific to advance our vision of gender equality for all.
 Since women and girls in this region face ongoing barriers to leadership and rights, we work with partners to understand and respond to the unique challenges facing women throughout Asia and the Pacific.

 We work in partnership with 26 organisations and as part of alliances to ensure the voices of women across Asia and the Pacific are heard.
 Our work focuses on women’s leadership and participation, safety and security, economic empowerment, and systemic change.